hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 You can add event listeners to the distributed data structures.

-> **NOTE: Hazelcast Node.js client is a TypeScript-based project but JavaScript does not have interfaces.
+> **NOTE: Hazelcast Node.js client is a TypeScript-based project, but JavaScript does not have interfaces.
 Therefore, some
-> interfaces are given to the user by using the TypeScript files that have `.ts` extension.
+> interfaces are given to the user with TypeScript definition files which have `.d.ts` extension.
 In this guide, implementing an
 > interface means creating an object to have the necessary functions that are listed in the interface inside the `.ts` file.
 > Also, this object is mentioned as "an instance of the interface".
 You can search the
 > [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client) or GitHub repository for the